andy-goryachev-oracle/Test/doc/InputMap/InputMapV2.md

 #### Role of the InputMap

 The **InputMap** serves as an integration point between the Control and its Skin.
 The InputMap provides an ordered repository of event handlers, guaranteeing the order in which handers are invoked.
-It also stores key mappings with a similar guarantee that the user-defined mappings always take precedence over mappings created by the skin, regardless of when the skin was created or replaced.
+It also stores key mappings with a similar guarantee that the application mappings always take precedence over mappings created by the skin, regardless of when the skin was created or replaced.